louparker/myochlinn/ms4_testing.md

 |---------------------|-----------|----------|----------|----------|----------|----------|------------|-----------------|----------|----------|----------|-----------|-----------|----------------|----------------|
 |Renders As Expected? |PASS       |PASS      |PASS      |PASS      |PASS      |PASS      |PASS        |PASS             |PASS      |PASS      |PASS      |PASS       |PASS       |PASS            |PASS            |

 Testing was also done on a real life Iphone 11, a Samsung Galaxy S21 Ultra, an Ipad and a Macbook pro.
 The search icon displays with a strange border and bevel but everything works fine apart from that.
 The font on samsung & all android devices it seems did not want to update correctly when using a custom font.
 At this point the font was changed to a default one for continued and consistent ux and ui.
+This does not seem to have fixed the issue but it will continue to be investigated.

 -----